 Now I get to watch Bill Maher try to whitewash . . .
 He's actually trying to blame his use of the "n" word on being a comedian.
 He keeps trying to get a pass.
 For that, in my heart, he fails.
 His pain is visible, but he could just be drunk or hungover.
 This is a watershed moment that can transcend . .
 What?
 Who am I fooling?
 He wimped his way out.
 He's been forgiven, re-invited into the fold, allowed to keep his, See, I Like Colored People card, and keep his show.

 I have not watched the "n" word episode.
 I won't.
-Bill's and my affair soured last year, the year before, and has been on shaky ground since I asked myself why he get to make nasty out loud about others because he thinks it's funny, when it's mostly hurtful.
+Bill's and my affair soured last year, the year before, and has been on shaky ground since I asked myself why he gets to make nasty out loud about others because he thinks it's funny, when it's mostly hurtful.
 Comedy should be funny.
 Black comedy?
 Why?
 Black is forever viewed in a negative way.
 Black came first.
-In the beginning there was a black void--totally devoid of light.
+In the beginning there was a black void--the world was totally devoid of light.
 Without black there could be no light.
-Enough of that.

 Maher said use of the "n" word is a part of the culture.
+What culture?
+My culture?
+The hell you say!
 Too many would have you think that's true.
 It's not.
 Ask me how I know.

 Truth: I am mildly depressed this night.
 Ask me why.
 The numbers on my emotional barometer have dropped below sad.
 Ask me why.
 There's a way up.
 There always is.
 I just have to find it.